nethercode/Sys-Ops-Ste/md/Debian_Installation.md

 <br>

-> Section Note: I use 'debian-desktop' or 'debian-laptop' as a hostname.
+> Note: I use 'debian-desktop' or 'debian-laptop' as a hostname.

 <br>
 <br>